 Correct.
 Why?
 Because there seems to be a new Shogi piece design that will 'save the world' every few months, and I'm getting weary.
-I'm aware of three in the last 18 months or so, and I will concede that this design is the best of that particular trio (but everything's relative, the other two were so unbelievably bad that I refuse to tell folks where to find them...).
+I'm aware of three in the last 18 months or so, and I will concede that this design is the best of that particular trio (which isn't saying much!!!), but everything's relative, and the other two were so unbelievably bad that I refuse to tell folks where to find them...).

 You said that any feedback would be appreciated - you got some - you didn't appreciate it.
 Tough!
 It's a cruel hard world.